huntermotte/portfolio/README.md

 # Hunter Motte's Portfolio

-Welcome to my portfolio website!
-Feel free to take a look around and ask me any questions.
+Welcome to my portfolio website, feel free to take a look around and ask me any questions.
 Email: huntermotte@gmail.com

+### Keep gh-pages in sync with main:
+`./sync-gh-pages.sh`